 In addition to ensuring trainees are clear on topics like respect and debate boundaries, this can also be a good place to highlight expectations.
 Employees may not realize they’re expected to participate in online discussions, so it’s always a good idea to make this clear and demonstrate to them that it’s a pivotal part of the training experience.

 There are quite a few different ways you can approach discussions within the framework of online training.
 It may be that you simply ask participants to share their thoughts through message boards or forums.
 There can also be discussions that happen in webinars and live group events, and you may have moderated chat sessions.

-If you are choosing something like webinar discussion you’ll likely have a moderator, although a moderator can really be a component of any type of training-based online discussion if that works for your company.
+If you are choosing something like a webinar discussion, you’ll likely have a moderator, although a moderator can really be a component of any type of training-based online discussion if that works for your company.

-Choose facilitators that are going to introduce topics that will garner the most discussion, and also, make sure facilitators understand how to guide the conversation in the best way to maximize the training experience.
+Choose facilitators who are going to introduce topics that will garner the most discussion, and also make sure facilitators understand how to guide the conversation in the best way to maximize the training experience.

 Regardless of the delivery format, any online discussions should be prompted by open-ended questions and should have objectives that are directly related to the training objectives.
 If you’re asking questions or prompting discussions that have very little to do with employees’ real day-to-day job duties, you’re going to derive little value from the process.

 Discussion questions should also integrate trainees’ own experiences with what they’ve just learned for maximized results.

 If you’re training employees who all work together in one location every day, this isn’t as important.
 If you’re training employees who don’t regularly interact or who are geographically dispersed, it’s extremely important to give them the opportunity to get to know one another before truly beneficial online conversations can start happening.